Attempted assassination of Donald Trump in Florida: Investigation

 According to authorities, the letter indicated that Routh may have planned the assassination attempt as early as February 2024, and simultaneously acknowledged months in advance that he might fail.

 The Federal Bureau of Investigation led the investigation of the incident, along with the United States Secret Service and the Palm Beach County Sheriff's Office.
 The FBI treated the incident as an attempted assassination.
 Florida Governor Ron DeSantis pledged to open a state-level investigation into the incident.

 On the day of the incident, Routh's motive was described as unknown.
 Shortly after the incident, law enforcement linked the license plates for the Nissan Xterra used by Routh to a 2012 Ford truck that was reported as stolen.
-Tommy McGee identified Routh after he was taken into custody.
+McGee identified Routh after he was taken into custody.
 Data from his cell phone showed that he had arrived at the golf course at 1:59 a.m., where he had waited for roughly 12 hours.

 Further investigation revealed that the seventeen burner cellphones found in Routh's vehicle were bought by him under the alias "John White".
-Several licenses plates were discovered in the vehicle as well, one owned by his daughter, Sara Ellen Routh.
+Several licenses plates were discovered in the vehicle as well, one owned by his daughter, Sara.
 It was later discovered that Routh had stolen these license plates to evade detection and capture while fleeing the scene of the assassination attempt, and that he used one of them during an earlier reconnaissance.
 More items found inside Routh's vehicle included cartridge casings, several empty SunnyD bottles and Vienna sausage cans, orange earplugs, and notes about flights to Mexico and Colombia.
-Authorities described the vehicle as "unorganized."
+A notebook belonging to Routh was also found, which included several pages of names and numbers pertaining to overseas locations.
+Authorities described the vehicle as "unorganized," and that they believed Routh may have lived in it for a while.

 In November 2024, all of the chat logs on Routh's WhatsApp account were investigated by The Independent and investigative newsroom Lighthouse Reports after it was discovered that on September 12, three days before the incident, Routh exchanged messages through this app with British-trained commandos from Afghanistan about recruitment to the Russo-Ukrainian War.
 Routh's account on the app consisted of several discussions with special forces from Afghanistan about how to get to Ukraine to fight in the war.